 Unfortunately, I received no response from them until the next day.
 This shows that providers have much room for improvement in their customer service.

 Comparison between PureVPN and Betternet

-If you want to know about the salient features of PureVPN and Betternet, have a look at the below-described comparison table:
+If you want to compare PureVPN and Betternet, have a look at the below-described comparison table: